haddocking/refine-EM-complexes/analysis/README.md

 ### Molprobity and CABLAM

-To calculate C$\alpha$ outliers, Ramachandran outliers, rotamer outliers and the clash score, [Molprobity](http://molprobity.biochem.duke.edu) was used with default settings.
+To calculate CA outliers, Ramachandran outliers, rotamer outliers and the clash score, [Molprobity](http://molprobity.biochem.duke.edu) was used with default settings.

 ### Secondary structure